dimitri/tpch-citus/README.md

 The tests themselves consist of several units.
 We're interested in both the data loading time and the read-only query performances:

-  - load a bunch of data: `make PHASE=initdb load`
-  - do a concurrent read test: `make -j4 stream`

-You can achieve a simple one-stage test like with with `make`, the default `all` target runs the targets `infra`, `initdb`, and `stream` in that order.
+    make -j 4 infra
+    make -j 4 SCHEDULE=full benchmark

-The concurrent read test here is using `-j4` and thus will run all tests concurrently (RDS, Aurora, PgSQL, Citus), thanks to make integrated parallelism.
+As we are using `-j4` the four tested system can be tested concurrently (RDS, Aurora, PgSQL, Citus), thanks to make integrated parallelism.

 ## Running the benchmarks locally